A long time ago in a gym far, far away…Roman was a bodybuilder.

 Of course, as you know, I wasn’t a bodybuilder for too long.
 I hit my peak at about 24 (pictured above), and after just 3 contests decided I didn’t really find it fulfilling.
 I knew I didn’t really have the desire to be a pro, and so I started looking at other things.

-Losing the mass wasn’t that difficult in terms of actually doing it (just required eating less, not training any differently, but took a while.
+Losing the mass wasn’t that difficult in terms of actually doing it—I basically just needed to eat less, not train any differently—but it took a while.

 Here’s a shot of me in transition from bodybuilder to fitness model.